Guides

 2. For some organisms that have high representation in sequencing space (E. coli, for example), there may not be many unique areas in the genome available for strain level identification.
 As more and more similar genomes are added to the database, we trade-off the ability to discriminate between those that are highly similar to each other.
 This will cause the percent unique coverage to be low.

-This metric is not recommended for downstream comparative analysis.
-Together with other metrics this metric is used by the Filtered setting to rule out likely false positive calls.
+This metric is used by the Filtered setting to rule out likely false positive calls.

-• Sort - to sort samples by different columns click on the column name.
+• Sort - to sort samples by different columns, click on the column name.

-• Search - to search for a sample name, click the magnifying glass and enter your search term:
+• Search - to search for a sample name, click the magnifying glass and enter your search term.

 To understand the top navigation menu and switching taxonomic levels, just go here: View Results.